dimatura/pypcd/README.rst

 instance of the ``PointCloud`` class, containing the point cloud data as ``pc_data``, and some convenience functions for I/O and metadata access.
+See the comments in ``pypcd.py`` for some info on the point cloud structure.

 Example
 -------